jmstrnr/Galway-Gadgets/README.md

 - username: user
 - password: pass

-This application was created in order to improve at frontend development by creating common features like image carousels, FAQ accordians and payment forms.
+This application was created in order to improve at frontend development by creating common features like image carousels, FAQ accordions and payment forms.
 I also wanted to get experience using CSS frameworks like Bootstrap.